 Are you looking for a baby puppy?
-We rarely have purebred Lab or Golden puppies.
-If you are looking for a baby puppy, we can provide outstanding breeder references or you can visit the AKC.com to look for a breeder of Merit.
+If so, you may apply but we rarely have purebred puppies.
+If you are set on a purebred puppy, please visit the AKC.com to look for a breeder.

-Are you looking for a pair of dogs?
+Are you open to a pair of dogs?

-Where will your dog be while you are gone (crate, yard, dog run, daycare, in house)?
+Where will your dog sleep and where will your dog be while you are gone (crate, yard, dog run, daycare, in house)?